RoboDodd

-Simplifying Local Network IP Assignment for Kubernetes with MetalLB
+Local Network IPs for Kubernetes with MetalLB

-Simplifying Local Network IP Assignment for Kubernetes with MetalLB
+Local Network IPs for Kubernetes with MetalLB

 In this article, I’ll guide you through setting up MetalLB, a network load-balancer that allows you to assign local area network (LAN) IP addresses to your Kubernetes deployments.
 This setup is particularly useful for environments where a cloud provider’s load balancer is unavailable or unnecessary.